harvard-dce/zoom-recording-ingester/README.md

 The build steps that CodeBuild will perform are defined in `buildspec.yml`.

+##### `invoke stack.diff`

+View a diff of CloudFormation changes to the stack.

 ##### `invoke stack.update`

-Apply `template.yml` changes to the stack.
+Apply changes to the CloudFormation stack.

 ##### `invoke stack.delete`